Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## Contributing

-**We welcome contributions to the Sticky Web Framework!** Whether it's feature enhancements, bug fixes, or documentation improvements, your input is valuable.
+**We welcome contributions to the Sticky Web Platform!** Whether it's feature enhancements, bug fixes, or documentation improvements, your input is valuable.
 Please refer to our contributing guidelines for more information on how to participate in the development of SWF.

 ## Table of Contents